ajayvohra2005/greengrass-tutorial/README.md

 - [Install AWS IoT GreenGrass core software  on the Raspberry  device](https://docs.aws.amazon.com/greengrass/latest/developerguide/module2.html)
 - [Install Docker engine and Docker Compose](raspi/install-docker-engine.sh) on Raspberry Pi

-## Running a web service using Docker Application Deployment connector
+## Running the hello world web service using Docker Application Deployment connector

 ### Launch EC2 instance for development
-In this use case, we run a hello world web service in AWS IoT GreenGrass on Raspberry Pi (Armv7) using Docker Application Deployment Connector.
+In this use case, we run a `hello world` web service in AWS IoT GreenGrass on Raspberry Pi (Armv7) using Docker Application Deployment Connector.
 For this use case, we need to build a Docker image for Armv7 architecture.
 Therefore, we need access to a developer machine based on Armv7 architecture.
 So let us [launch an Amazon EC2](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html) `a1.xlarge` instance using this [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/Canonical-Group-Limited-Ubuntu-1604-LTS-Xenial-Arm/B07KTDC2HN), with 50 GB Amazon Elastic Block Store volume.
 Even though `a1.xlarge` instance is based on Arm64 architecture, it allows us to build Docker images for Armv7 architecture.

 ### Build Docker image for web service
   - `ssh` into development EC2 instance using the SSH key you used to launch the EC2 instance.